RONNCC/managers-playbook/README.md

 ### What is a high performing Team?

+- Independent, Autonomous, Execution
+  - "What do we want to achieve" not "what should we build"

 > A high-performing team sustainably exceeds expectations in achieving clear goals.
 - https://www.mountaingoatsoftware.com/blog/what-is-a-high-performing-agile-team